 1. Call Your Insurance Broker

-- How big the property loss is in terms of approximate cost
+- How significant the property loss is in terms of the approximate cost

 - The amount of your policy deductible

 - Your ability to make the repairs without claiming on your policy

 - Potential future consequences due to the claim

 After discussing the above factors, you decide to go ahead with the claim; there are two ways to report it.

 Option 1: File the claim with your insurance broker, who will forward your details to your insurance company.
 From there, your insurance company will assign a claims adjustor to contact you directly.

 Option 2: Call the insurance company directly to report the claim.
 Most insurers have claims lines open 24/7.

 Your adjustor will give you a schedule of loss form to complete.
 You must provide accurate descriptions of the items damaged in your claim, including, if possible: